Table of contents

-The Last Planner System® (LPS) is one of the most important tools used within Lean Construction, which supports construction teams in efficient planning, improved work coordination, and increased productivity.
-This system emphasizes collaboration and process transparency, which translates into better predictability, elimination of downtimes, and resource optimization.
-The main goals of LPS are improving schedule execution, reducing waste, and increasing the engagement of all project participants.
+The Last Planner System® (LPS) is one of the most important tools used within Lean Construction to support construction teams in effective planning, better coordination of work and increased productivity.
+The system emphasises collaboration and process transparency, resulting in better anticipation, elimination of downtime and optimisation of resources.
+The main goals of LPS are to improve schedule delivery, reduce waste and increase the involvement of all project participants.

-In this article, we will explain exactly what the Last Planner System® is, what its key elements are, and what benefits its implementation can bring.
+In this article, we'll take a closer look at what exactly the Last Planner System® is, what its key elements are and what benefits its implementation can bring.
 We will also discuss how to plan and effectively implement this system in practice.

 What is the Last Planner System®?